-The costs are lower in 2015 partly due to lower staffing levels at the kennels than previous years and the dog teams being west of Savage for most of February and March.
+The costs are lower in 2015 partly due to lower staffing levels at the kennels then previous years and the dog teams being west of Savage for most of February and March.
 Costs reflect actual time logged by the staff to truck dogs to Mountain Vista, consulting and producing signs for the winter trailhead, and support of the Artist in Residence (AIR) Program based at Upper Savage Cabin (mile 13).
 Preparing for the AIR program was not included since artists would be housed elsewhere in Denali if the road was closed.

 Visitor and Resource Protection Division: Rangers roughly estimated about two hours a day were spent at a minimum patrolling the Park Road during the trial period in 2014.
 That year, three incidents of vehicles sliding off the road required response and the time was factored into the additional costs.
-In 2015, the ARCC center reported that VRP rangers patrolled past mile three 46 times and spent about 2.5 additional hours assisting visitors or issuing warnings or citations.
+In 2015, the ARCC center reported forty-six times the VRP rangers patrolled past mile 3 and about two and a half additional hours of assisting visitors or issuing warnings or citations.
 The cost estimate used the average patrol ranger's hourly wage as provided by the acting North District Ranger in February 2015.